Durga Puja: North America

 In the United States Durga Puja is celebrated across the country in many cities.
 The oldest community Durga Puja in the US was held in Columbia University organised by the East Coast Durga Puja Association (ECDPA) in 1970.
 While many community pujas are typically held over a Friday-Sunday period, some pujas in the US e.g. organised by Bharat Sevashram Shangha, Paschimi, Women's Now and others follow the full 5 day schedule.
-While most major metropolitan centers have multiple Durga Pujas organised by multiple Bengali organisations, Saikat in San Diego, CA, SABCC in San Antonio, TX, and the Bengali Association of Greater Chicago (BAGC), are three of the biggest American cities to have an unified Durga Pujas for the whole metropolitan area.
+While most major metropolitan centers have multiple Durga Pujas organised by multiple Bengali Hindu organisations, Saikat in San Diego, Aikotaan in Orange County, CA, SABCCCA in San Antonio, TX, and the Bengali Association of Greater Chicago (BAGC), are four of the biggest American cities/ counties to have an unified Durga Pujas for the whole metropolitan area.
 In addition to the actual puja, most Durga Pujas in North America have a tradition of having elaborate cultural events involving both local artists and invited professional artists from India.

 In Canada, Bengali Hindu communities both from Bangladesh and West Bengal, India organise several Durga Pujas.
-Greater Toronto Area has the most Durga Puja celebration venues organised by different Bengali cultural groups such as Bangladesh Canada Hindu Cultural Society (BCHCS), Bongo Poribar Sociocultural Association zetc.
+Greater Toronto Area has the most Durga Puja celebration venues organised by different Bengali Hindu cultural groups such as Bangladesh Canada Hindu Cultural Society (BCHCS), Bongo Poribar Sociocultural Association zetc.
 City of Toronto has a dedicated Durga Temple named Toronto Durgabari where Durga Puja is organised along with other Hindu celebrations.
 Most of the puja venues of Toronto area try to arrange the puja in the best way possible to follow the lunar calendar and timings.